cloudnative-pg/cloudnative-pg/docs/src/image_catalog.md

 # Image Catalog

-`ImageCatalog` and `ClusterImageCatalog` are resources that allow you to define images that can be used to create a `Cluster`.
+`ImageCatalog` and `ClusterImageCatalog` are essential resources that empower you to define images for creating a `Cluster`.

-The only difference between them is the scope: an `ImageCatalog` is namespaced, while a `ClusterImageCatalog` is cluster-scoped.
+The key distinction lies in their scope: an `ImageCatalog` is namespaced, while a `ClusterImageCatalog` is cluster-scoped.

-Both of them have the same structure, composed of a list of images, each of them with a `major` field that indicates the major version of the image.
+Both share a common structure, comprising a list of images, each equipped with a `major` field indicating the major version of the image.

 !!!
-Warning The operator will trust the user-defined major version and will not perform any detection of the PostgreSQL version.
-It is up to the user to ensure that the PostgreSQL image matches the major version declared in the catalog.
+Warning

-The `major` field value must be unique among the images within a catalog.
+    The operator places trust in the user-defined major version and refrains from conducting any PostgreSQL version detection.
+It falls upon your responsibility to ensure alignment between the declared major version in the catalog and the PostgreSQL image.

-Different catalogs can expose different images under the same `major` value.
+The `major` field's value must remain unique within a catalog, preventing duplication across images.
+Distinct catalogs, however, have the flexibility to expose different images under the same `major` value.

-Examples:
+**Example of a Namespaced `ImageCatalog`:**

 ```yaml
 kind: ImageCatalog